 Academic integrity is a core value of the college.
 It is my contractual agreement with the college to report all suspected cases of plagiarism and cheating.
 Plagiarism is the misrepresentation of someone else's work as your own.
 This includes but is not limited to transcribing sentences or paragraphs belonging to another author directly from another written source giving the impression that they are your own words, quoting directly from a published work without giving the author credit (i.e. proper citation), using or "borrowing" another student's work, or buying a paper from a professional service.
-The policy of the department is that the student must keep all notes and rough drafts until given a grade for the course.
+The Psychology Department requires the use of APA format for referencing.
+We also require that you keep all notes and rough drafts until given a grade for the course.
 See the Student Handbook on AMOS for a more complete description.
 Please see me for any needed clarification.